 When I was digging about the backlog late in ’17, Skein and their newest album fell into my lap.
 And I am glad it did.
 Their avantgarde-esque approach to metal really makes this record stand out in more ways than one.
 Skein‘s metal diet is a sturdy one.
 Gallivanting about a number of metal styles, they impress with excellent song-writing skills and savoir-faire.
-A tune with some sort of an uneasy groove that continues to captivate until the album teeters out.
-Indeed, this record lets many of their brethren in the metal multiverse look amateurish in comparison.
+A tune with some sort of an uneasy groove that continues to captivate until the album teeters towards its end.
+Indeed, Deadweight lets many of their brethren in the metal multiverse look amateurish in comparison.
 Skein pretty much impressed the RMR deck crew too, and this is a feat not easily mastered neither.

 #4 Sorcerer – The Crowning of the Fire King

 I admit.
 We were late, so late to capture this record and write a few words in its favor.
-The Swedish band Sorcerer really pulled out all the stops and added another layer of goodness to an already cool first full length album.
+The Swedish band Sorcerer really pulled out all the stops and added another layer of goodness to an already cool first full-length album.
 Delivered in their unmistakable style, this is a Doom and Heavy Metal record I can hardly find fault with.
-Make no mistake, the style is nothing new, but the execution exceeds expectation.
+Make no mistake, the style is nothing new, but the execution exceeds expectations.
 As the business nerds like to say.
 I enjoyed the record from beginning to end.
-And this record still plays often on all devices.
+And Fire King still plays often on all devices.
 One of the rare records that got a straight ten for their pains.

 #3 Dodecahedron – Kwintessens

 If you look for the epitome of Extreme Metal, look no further than Dodecahedron.
 Totally dissonant, this album takes you to rock bottom where these razor-sharp, icy metal shards were invented.
 You know, the ones that continue to rain down on you for the duration.
 Kwintessens boasts real metal, not the weakened state some of the more established genres find themselves in.
 And they do this in a mind-numbing assault of 41 minutes that you must endure.
-Because for all the chaos, the skill and musicianship are outstanding.
+Because, and for all the chaos on this disk, the skill and musicianship are outstanding.
 Paired with a coherence of the story – in this confusing scene of competing metal elements – that continues to amaze.

 #2 Eluveitie – Evocation II – Pantheon